 Growing Kauri

-Strict protocols for the growing and production of Kauri are an important part of protecting Kauri from the pathogen Phytophthora agathidicida (PA).
+Strict protocols for the growing and production of Kauri are an important part of protecting Kauri from the pathogen Phytophthora agathidicida (PA), which causes kauri dieback disease.
 The National Plan for Kauri includes rules for anyone growing Kauri in Aotearoa New Zealand.

 Growing Kauri plants or trees